Skip to content

 Plot 2D spectra

-• countour_factor: the factor between each contour level
+• contour_factor: the multiplicative factor between successive contour levels

-• cmap: the matplotlib colormap for countour (default is 'black')
+• cmap: a matplotlib colormap for the contours (default is black lines)

 Heteronuclear correlation